EnterpriseDB/tpa/docs/harp.md

 ## HARP configuration

-TPAexec will generate `/etc/bdr3/harp.ini` with the appropriate instance- specific settings, with other settings set to the respective default value.
+TPAexec will generate `/etc/bdr3/harp.ini` with the appropriate instance-specific settings, with other settings set to the respective default values.

 See the [HARP documentation](https://documentation.2ndquadrant.com/harp/release/latest/configuration/) for more details on HARP configuration.